DanMedinaGH/IT_portfolio/docs/portfolio/active_directory/file_sharing_and_fsrm_setup/file_sharing_and_fsrm_setup.md

 ## Client Access
 ### Setting Up Network Drive with Mapping
-We can connect to a folder Share by directly mapping a drive to it.
+We can connect to a file share by directly mapping a drive to it.
 This is best if we need to **immediately provide** a connection for a **single user** for **testing or troubleshooting** purposes.

 In our client VM in the **File Explorer** we will right-click **This PC** and select **Map network drive**.

 ![Map Network Drive Client](./assets/images/map_network_drive_prompt_client.png/)

-We will then add the path to our shared server drive and select the **Reconnect at sign-in** option.
+We will then add the path to our shared folder and select the **Reconnect at sign-in** option.

 ![Map Network Drive Menu Client](./assets/images/map_network_drive_menu_client.png)